VIRTUAL ANNUAL MEETING

 The International Society for Economics and Social Sciences of Animal Health (ISESSAH) was formed at the final NEAT-meeting with the intention to carry on the work of NEAT and to include the field of social science in veterinary related issues.
 ISESSAH aims to improve animal health and welfare policies, programme and projects through more nuanced use of concepts and tools available in economics and social science disciplines.
 In the process it will provide opportunities for animal health professionals globally to achieve wider societal benefits from animals in society.

-The ISESSAH 2020 conference will be take place on 14 – 16th May 2020 in Copenhagen.
+UPDATE: Due to Covid-19, the ISESSAH 2020 conference is postponed to 13 – 14 November 2020 and it will take place in Copenhagen.
 The main topic will be “Economics and social science applied to animal health surveillance“.
-The deadline for the submission of abstracts is 10th of December 2019.
 For more information, please visit the website.

 ROADMAP participated in Fitter LIvestock Farming workshop